Simon-Brandt/ShellArgparser/README.md

 Mandatory arguments to long options are mandatory for short options too.

 Positional arguments:
-COMMAND
-                                        the indexed array in which the argparser LINE                                  stores the script's command line upon parsing its own arguments
+COMMAND LINE                     the indexed array in which the argparser
+                                 stores the script's command line upon parsing its own arguments

 Options:
-      [--add-help]                     add ARGPARSER_HELP_OPTIONS and --help as
+[--add-help]                     add ARGPARSER_HELP_OPTIONS and --help as flags
-                                       flags to call the help message (default: true)
-      [--add-usage]                    add ARGPARSER_USAGE_OPTIONS and --usage
+                                 to call the help message (default: true) [--add-usage]                    add ARGPARSER_USAGE_OPTIONS and --usage as
-                                       as flags to call the usage message (default: true)
+                                 flags to call the usage message (default: true)
 [--add-version]                  add ARGPARSER_SCRIPT_VERSION_OPTIONS and
-                                       --version as flags to call the version message (default: true)
-      [--allow-option-abbreviation]    allow the user to give long option names in abbreviated form (default: false)
-      [--allow-option-merging]         allow the user to give short option names in merged (concatenated) form
+                                 --version as flags to call the version message (default: true) [--allow-option-abbreviation]    allow the user to give long option names in abbreviated form (default: false) [--allow-option-merging]         allow the user to give short option names in merged (concatenated) form (default: false) [--arg-array-name=NAME]          the indexed array for the raw arguments and the associative array for the parsed arguments (default: args) [--arg-def-file=FILE]            the path to a file holding the definition of the arguments (default: '') [--arg-def-file-has-header]      whether the arguments definition file has a header explaining the columns (default: true) [--arg-def-has-header]           whether the arguments definition in the script has a header explaining the columns (default: true) [--arg-delimiter-1=CHAR]         the primary delimiter that separates the fields in the arguments definition (default:
+                                 :)
+[--arg-delimiter-2=CHAR]         the secondary delimiter that separates the
+                                 elements of sequences in the arguments
+                                 definition (default: ,)
+[--check-arg-definition]         check if the arguments definition is
+                                 consistent (default: false)
+[--check-env-vars]               check if the argparser environment variables
+                                 accord to their definition (default: false) [--configuration-file=FILE]      the path to a file holding the argparser configuration (default: '') [--count-flags]                  count flags instead of setting them to true or false based on the last prefix used on the command line (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE]            the color and style specification for error messages (default: red,bold,reverse) [--help-exit-code=INT]           the exit code for help messages (default: 0) [--help-file=FILE]               the path to a file holding the extended help message (default: '') [--help-file-include-char=CHAR]  the character that introduces an include directive in an ARGPARSER_HELP_FILE (default:
+                                 @)
+[--help-file-keep-comments]      keep commented lines in the help file
                                  (default: false)
-      [--arg-array-name=NAME]          the indexed array for the raw arguments and the associative array for the parsed arguments (default: args)
-      [--arg-def-file=FILE]            the path to a file holding the definition of the arguments (default:
+[--help-options=CHAR]            the short (single-character) option names to
+                                 invoke the help message (default: h,?)
+[--help-style=STYLE]             the color and style specification for help
+                                 messages (default: italic)
+[--language=-]                   the language in which to localize the help and
+                                 usage messages (default: en) [--max-col-width-1=INT]          the maximum column width of the first column in the help message (default: 5) [--max-col-width-2=INT]          the maximum column width of the second column in the help message (default: 33) [--max-col-width-3=INT]          the maximum column width of the third column in the help message (default: 0) [--max-width=INT]                the maximum width of the help message (default: 79) [--positional-arg-group=NAME]    the name of the argument group holding all positional arguments (default: Positional
+                                 arguments)
+[--read-args]                    read the arguments and parse them to
+                                 ARGPARSER_ARG_ARRAY_NAME (default: true)
+[--script-name=NAME]             the script's name for the help, usage,
+                                 version, error, and warning messages (default:
                                  '')
-      [--arg-def-file-has-header]      whether the arguments definition file
-                                       has a header explaining the columns
-                                       (default: true)
-      [--arg-def-has-header]           whether the arguments definition in the script has a header explaining the
-                                       columns (default: true)
-      [--arg-delimiter-1=CHAR]         the primary delimiter that separates the fields in the arguments definition
+[--script-version=-]             the script's version number for the version
-                                       (default: :)
+                                 message (default: 1.0.0)
-      [--arg-delimiter-2=CHAR]         the secondary delimiter that separates
+[--script-version-exit-code=INT] the exit code for version messages (default:
+                                 0)
+[--script-version-options=CHAR]  the short (single-character) option names to
+                                 invoke the version message (default: V) [--script-version-style=STYLE]   the color and style specification for version messages (default: bold) [--set-args]                     set the arguments from
-                                       the elements of sequences in the
+                                 ARGPARSER_ARG_ARRAY_NAME as variables in the
-                                       arguments definition (default: ,)
-      [--check-arg-definition]         check if the arguments definition is consistent (default: false)
+                                 script's scope (default: true) [--set-arrays]                   set arguments intended to have multiple values as indexed array (default: true) [--silence-errors]               silence the emission (output) of error messages (default: false) [--silence-warnings]             silence the emission (output) of warning messages (default: false) [--translation-file=FILE]        the path to a simplified YAML file holding the translation to ARGPARSER_LANGUAGE (default:
+                                 '')
+[--unset-args]                   unset (remove) all command-line arguments
-      [--check-env-vars]               check if the argparser environment
+                                 given to the script (default: true) [--unset-env-vars]               unset (remove) the argparser environment
-                                       variables accord to their definition
+                                 variables from the environment (default: true) [--unset-functions]              unset (remove) the argparser functions from the environment (default: true) [--usage-exit-code=INT]          the exit code for usage messages (default: 0) [--usage-file=FILE]              the path to a file holding the extended usage message (default: '') [--usage-file-include-char=CHAR] the character that introduces an include directive in an ARGPARSER_USAGE_FILE (default:
+                                 @)
+[--usage-file-keep-comments]     keep commented lines in the usage file
                                  (default: false)
-      [--configuration-file=FILE]      the path to a file holding the argparser configuration (default: '')
-      [--count-flags]                  count flags instead of setting them to true or false based on the last prefix used on the command line (default:
+[--usage-message-option-type={long,short}]
+                                 use short or long option names in usage messages (default: short) [--usage-message-orientation={row,column}]
+                                 output the positional and keyword arguments in usage messages in a row or in a column (default: row) [--usage-options=CHAR]           the short (single-character) option names to invoke the usage message (default: u) [--usage-style=STYLE]            the color and style specification for usage messages (default: italic) [--use-long-options]             use the long option names for parsing (default: true) [--use-short-options]            use the short option names for parsing (default: true) [--use-styles-in-files]          use the colors and styles when STDOUT/STDERR is not a terminal (default: false) [--warning-style=STYLE]          the color and style specification for warning messages (default: red,bold) [--write-args]                   write the arguments from
+                                 ARGPARSER_ARG_ARRAY_NAME to STDOUT (default:
                                  false)
-      [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1)
-      [--error-style=STYLE]            the color and style specification for error messages (default:
-                                       red,bold,reverse)
-      [--help-exit-code=INT]           the exit code for help messages (default: 0)
-      [--help-file=FILE]               the path to a file holding the extended help message (default: '')
-      [--help-file-include-char=CHAR]  the character that introduces an include directive in an ARGPARSER_HELP_FILE
-                                       (default: @)
-      [--help-file-keep-comments]      keep commented lines in the help file (default: false)
-      [--help-options=CHAR]            the short (single-character) option
-                                       names to invoke the help message
-                                       (default: h,?)
-      [--help-style=STYLE]             the color and style specification for help messages (default: italic)
-      [--language=-]                   the language in which to localize the help and usage messages (default: en)
-      [--max-col-width-1=INT]          the maximum column width of the first column in the help message (default: 5) [--max-col-width-2=INT]          the maximum column width of the second column in the help message (default: 33) [--max-col-width-3=INT]          the maximum column width of the third column in the help message (default: 39) [--positional-arg-group=NAME]    the name of the argument group holding all positional arguments (default:
-                                       Positional arguments)
-      [--read-args]                    read the arguments and parse them to ARGPARSER_ARG_ARRAY_NAME (default: true)
-      [--script-name=NAME]             the script's name for the help, usage, version, error, and warning messages
-                                       (default: '')
-      [--script-version=-]             the script's version number for the version message (default: 1.0.0)
-      [--script-version-exit-code=INT] the exit code for version messages (default: 0)
-      [--script_version-options=CHAR]  the short (single-character) option
-                                       names to invoke the version message
-                                       (default: V)
-      [--script-version-style=STYLE]   the color and style specification for version messages (default: bold)
-      [--set-args]                     set the arguments from
-                                       ARGPARSER_ARG_ARRAY_NAME as variables in
-                                       the script's scope (default: true)
-      [--set-arrays]                   set arguments intended to have multiple values as indexed array (default: true)
-      [--silence-errors]               silence the emission (output) of error messages (default: false)
-      [--silence-warnings]             silence the emission (output) of warning messages (default: false)
-      [--translation-file=FILE]        the path to a simplified YAML file holding the translation to
-                                       ARGPARSER_LANGUAGE (default: '')
-      [--unset-args]                   unset (remove) all command-line
-                                       arguments given to the script (default:
-                                       true)
-      [--unset-env-vars]               unset (remove) the argparser environment
-                                       variables from the environment (default:
-                                       true)
-      [--unset-functions]              unset (remove) the argparser functions
-                                       from the environment (default: true)
-      [--usage-exit-code=INT]          the exit code for usage messages (default: 0)
-      [--usage-file=FILE]              the path to a file holding the extended usage message (default: '')
-      [--usage-file-include-char=CHAR] the character that introduces an include directive in an ARGPARSER_USAGE_FILE
-                                       (default: @)
-      [--usage-file-keep-comments]     keep commented lines in the usage file (default: false)
-      [--usage-message-option-type={long,short}]
-                                        use short or long option names in usage messages (default: short)
-      [--usage-message-orientation={row,column}]
-                                        output the positional and keyword
-                                       arguments in usage messages in a row or in a column (default: row)
-      [--usage-options=CHAR]           the short (single-character) option
-                                       names to invoke the usage message
-                                       (default: u)
-      [--usage-style=STYLE]            the color and style specification for usage messages (default: italic)
-      [--use-long-options]             use the long option names for parsing (default: true)
-      [--use-short-options]            use the short option names for parsing (default: true)
-      [--use-styles-in-files]          use the colors and styles when STDOUT/STDERR is not a terminal
-                                       (default: false)
-      [--warning-style=STYLE]          the color and style specification for warning messages (default: red,bold)

-      --help                           display this help and exit
-      --usage                          display the usage and exit
-      --version                        display the version and exit
+--help                           display this help and exit --usage                          display the usage and exit --version                        display the version and exit
 ```

 The second, and perhaps more important way of standalone usage is included for compatibility with other shells.
 Since only Bash can successfully source Bash scripts (at least, when they rely on Bashisms, which is the case for the argparser), the argparser would only be usable from within Bash scripts.
 While this remains the central point of application, there is also a way to run the argparser from other shell's scripts.
 As an example, let's have a look at the `try_pipeline.sh` script: